 All our competitions are running this year.
-Round 1 papers in November will be emailed out rather than posted.

 For practical activities you could look at Saturday Science where you will find many small to large scale activities which students can use to develop investigation skills and “learn about stuff”.

 We hold twelve competitions organised through two strands: see the dates in the table below

 - Senior Physics Challenge (Year 12)